NarayanaGudivada/AdCampaign/README.md

   {
     "partnerId": 1,
     "duration": 600,
     "adContent": "Hellow World!.
-This is your Ad3", "expiresIn": "412 Seconds"
+This is your Ad1", "expiresIn": "412 Seconds"
   },
   {
     "partnerId": 2,
     "duration": 600,
     "adContent": "Hellow World!.
-This is your Ad3", "expiresIn": "513 Seconds"
+This is your Ad2", "expiresIn": "513 Seconds"
   }
 ]

->- To get a specific Advertisement based on partnerId - GET Request - http://localhost:8080/api/advertisings/1
+>- To get a specific Advertisement based on partnerId - GET Request - http://<host:port>/api/advertisings/<partnerId>

 **Sample Response:**

 {
     "partnerId": 1,
     "duration": 600,
     "adContent": "Hellow World!.
-This is your Ad3", "expiresIn": "412 Seconds"
+This is your Ad1", "expiresIn": "412 Seconds"
   }

->- To create an Ad campaign - POST - http://localhost:8080/api/advertisings
+>- To create an Ad campaign - POST Request - http://<host:port>/api/advertisings

 **Request Body:**

+{
-{	"partnerId": 6,
+  "partnerId": 6,
   "duration" : "60",
   "adContent" : "Hellow World!.
 This is your Ad6"
 }